tomekw/whatever/README.md

 NO CREDIT?
 NO PROBLEM!
 No reasonable pull offer refused!

 All pull requests will be accepted.
 Let's see where it goes!
-All changes must be accompanied by a BTC payment of any amount to

-    1KmB9oNeMn8ZuDMjohrezPWBsne3zZ5CYc

 Run whatever like this!
 The internet says, "It's totally safe and stuff":